bekce/autodata-crawler/README.md

 ## Limitations (please contribute!)

 - It uses Turkish site (http://www.auto-data.net/tr/) so the data comes in Turkish.
 You can change the language parameter to your liking (even better, improve it to accept the language as a parameter and send a pull request!).
 You should probably change `images.sh:47` to correctly parse the car name.
+- It does not take advantage of HTTP/1.1 keep-alive feature, so it may be not very efficient.